The Critics’ Circle

-Since 1988 the Circle has presented each year the Service to Art Rosebowl to an artist of conspicuous achievement.
-In 2015 the members voted for Dame Maggie Smith, in 2016 for Matthew Bourne.
+Each year since 1988, the Circle has presented the Rosebowl for Distinguished Service to the Arts to an artist of conspicuous achievement.
+In 2019 the members voted for David Hockney and in 2020 for Dame Janet Baker.

 The sections make their own awards in ceremonies which are significant social occasions, and hold periodic meetings and lunches to discuss their awards, propose new members, debate current issues and meet artists.